-- Only credit for coursework, not grades, will be posted to the NYCPM transcript, regardless of the school attended prior to enrollment at NYCPM. - All students granted advanced standing, whether transfers or international medical school graduates must attend a minimum of the final two years of fulltime study at NYCPM in order to satisfy the requirements for the D.P.M. degree.
+• Only credit for coursework, not grades, will be posted to the NYCPM transcript, regardless of the school attended prior to enrollment at NYCPM.

+Note: All students granted advanced standing, whether transfers or international medical school graduates must attend a minimum of the final three years of fulltime study at NYCPM in order to satisfy requirements for the D.P.M. degree, unless otherwise indicated.

-Additional Procedures for Applicants from International Medical Schools Seeking Advanced Standing submit a written request for advanced standing at the time of application, (2) supply official USMLE score reports, (3) supply a certified course-by-course evaluation of the applicant's higher educational record including evaluation of medical and other specialty degrees, and (4) submit evidence of satisfactory immigration status and financial resources.
+Additional Procedures for Applicants from International Medical Schools Seeking Advanced Standing

+Graduates of World Health Organization (WHO)-recognized international medical schools, who have passed the USMLE Step I within the past three years, and are seeking admission to advanced standing, must (1) submit a written request for advanced standing at the time of application, (2) supply official USMLE score reports, (3) supply a certified course-by-course evaluation of the applicant's higher educational record including evaluation of medical and other specialty degrees, and (4) submit evidence of satisfactory immigration status and financial resources.
 Such requests will be evaluated on a case-by-case basis.